gavinkwoe/BeeFramework/README.md

-#Bee framework
+#{bee} framework

-A rapid development framework for iOS applications.
+a rapid dev framework for iOS.
-By geek, for geek.
+by geek, for geek.

+###It's possible to develop an iOS app in less than 3 days.

+##Join us
 --------------------

 QQ Group:      79054681